metarex-media/www-metarex-media/content/about/about.md

 title:       About Us
 date:        2025-07-18
 linkTitle:   About Us
-url:         /about
 type:        docs

 menu:
   main:
+    name:    About Us
-    parent: project
+    parent:  About
-    weight:   15
+    weight:  05

 # Use the block/cover shortcode to have a picture landing page
 ---